The openVA Toolkit for Verbal Autopsies: Summarizing results

-The previous sections discuss how results could be extracted and examined in \proglang{R}.
-In this subsection, we show some visualization tools provided in the \pkg{openVA} package for presenting these results.
-The fitted CSMFs for the top causes can be easily visualized by the \code{plotVA()} function.
+The previous sections discuss how results could be extracted and examined in R. In this subsection, we show some visualization tools provided in the \CRANpkg{openVA} package for presenting these results.
+The fitted CSMFs for the top causes can be easily visualized by the \texttt{plotVA()} function.
 The default graph components are specific to each algorithm and individual package implementations, with options for further customization.
+For example, Figure\ref{fig:vis-1} shows the estimated CSMF from the InterVA algorithm in the PHMRC data example.